artefactory/redis-team-THM/blog/content/03_using_redis.md

 ### [`FT.SEARCH`](https://redis.io/commands/ft.search/)

-This command can be used to search index with a textual query.
+This command can be used to search the index with a textual query.

 ```txt
 > FT.SEARCH papers